bigfork/silverstripe-oauth-login/README.md

 ### Passports

 Each member that authenticates via an OAuth provider is assigned a “Passport” - a record which is unique to each OAuth account owner.
 This allows one SilverStripe account to be linked to multiple OAuth providers, or even linked to multiple individual accounts on the same provider.
 While both of those are possible, neither is the default behaviour for this module: by default, each new OAuth account will create a new SilverStripe member record.
 See the [multiple providers/accounts](#multiple-providers-accounts) and [email collisions](#email-collisions) sections for more information.

-### Stale tokens

-After successfully authenticating, this module will currently remove any old access tokens for the provider used for authentication, as they are regarded as stale (for the purposes of logging in at least).
-This behaviour is likely to change in future releases.

 ### Mappers